 And they're missing the boat on this.

-You it it it doesn't apply to George W. Bush.
+It doesn't apply to George W. Bush.

-The last person that you would associate him with is a president like that, somebody who's going to engage in big brother Orwellian type type tactics.
+The last person that you would associate him with is a president like that, somebody who's going to engage in big brother Orwellian type tactics.

-Um some another congressman somewhere has made a deal with Hugo Chavez for Venezuelan oil.
+Another congressman somewhere has made a deal with Hugo Chavez for Venezuelan oil.

 Where is that?